CLI parsing with CmdArgs.Explicit

 As a CLI program, hammertime’s UI is command-line flags and arguments.
 The

-Julien refactored it with CmdArgs
+Julien refactored it with CmdArgs, a very

 powerful library which allows to create command-line parsers in a very

-).
+declarative way.
+It features a multi-mode option (a bit like git add, git commit).
 It’s very easy to declare subcommands, each with its own set of

 options.
-It automatically creates a nicely formatted --help
+It automatically creates a nicely formatted --help output.

 Unfortunately, the default (and most documented) way of declaring the options